Notes on the Geography of Turkey (Istanbul): Topkapi and Dolmabahce

 Pendentive in Murad III's chamber; this room was the only part of the harem designed by Sinan.

-Imam chanting next to the Sacred Safekeeping Rooms, which adjoin the harem on the northeast and where relics of the prophet are kept.
+An imam chants next to the Sacred Safekeeping Rooms, which adjoin the harem on the northeast and where relics of the prophet are kept.

 A marble arcade in the fourth courtyard.